country. India, Sub Saharan Africa, World

 method. estimation of urban foodsheds, linking food demand with food supply using detailed crop modeling and travel times

 client.
-Netherlands Environmental Agency (PBL)
+Netherlands Environmental Agency (PBL), for IFAD

 partners.
 Wageningen Environmental Research

 publication.
 IFAD Research Series 71: Urbanizing food systems: exploring opportunities for rural transformation